Mouxios/informatics-exercises/README.md

 group by city
 order by city;

+5.
-5.SELECT LastName, Sum(Age) as SumAge
+SELECT LastName, Sum(Age) as SumAge
 FROM maintable_5Y69Y
 where LastName = "Smith"
 group by LastName ;